Wondering if there’s a child tax benefit increase in 2021 and 2022? Stop wondering and start preparing to receive it!

 - Send it to your tax center.

-Once you applied for the Canada Child Benefit, the next thing is to anticipate payment such as the child tax benefit increase 2021.
+Once you applied for the Canada Child Benefit, the next thing is to anticipate payment such as the child tax benefit increase 2021 and 2022.

 It’s important to note that not everyone receives CCB monthly payments.
 While some may receive monthly payments, others may receive one lump-sum payment.